gelisam/objc2java/README.md

 status
 ------

-Currently, the objc2java executable can filter an ObjectiveC source file and substitue Java-style calls where appropriate.
+Currently, the objc2java executable can filter an ObjectiveC source file and substitute Java-style calls where appropriate.
 Example output:

     > make demo
     // First program example